Western Bulldogs: Reserves team

+The Footscray Bulldogs are the reserves team of the club, competing in the Victorian Football League.

+History

-In 1925, the year Footscray was admitted to the VFL, the club's reserves team began competing in the Reserves Grade competition.
-The team won six premierships between 1925 and 1999.
-Following the demise of AFL reserves competition in 2000, the reserves team was dissolved and a reserves affiliation was established with the new Victorian Football League's two western clubs: Werribee, from 2001 to 2007, and Williamstown, from 2008 until 2013.
+In 1925, the year Footscray was admitted to the VFL, the club's reserves team began competing in the VFL reserves grade competition.
+The team won six premierships between 1936 and 1998, and were runners-up five times between 1938 and 1986.

+Following the demise of AFL reserves competition at the end of the 1999 season, the reserves team was dissolved and a joint reserves affiliation was established with the Victorian Football League's two western clubs − Werribee and Williamstown − for the 2000 VFL season.
+From 2001 to 2007, the Bulldogs were solely aligned with Werribee, and from 2008 until 2013, solely aligned with Williamstown.

 After a fourteen-year recess, the club re-established a stand-alone reserves team to compete in the Victorian Football League from 2014 onward.
-Known as the Footscray Bulldogs, the team plays its home games at Whitten Oval.
-The team has since won two VFL premierships, in its first and third seasons of competition; and the minor premiership in the COVID-19 pandemic affected 2021 season.
+The new reserves team was formally named the Footscray Bulldogs, reflecting the club's original name prior to the decision to trade as the Western Bulldogs in the AFL from 1997.
+They play home games at Whitten Oval.